 - Pour 1 cup of water into a small saucepan.

-- Chop the ginger into thin slices, it is not necessary to peel the ginger.
+- Chop the ginger into thin slices.
+Its not necessary to peel the ginger.

 - Place the ginger into the saucepan.

-- Use 1/2 of one of the squeezed lemons to toss into the saucepan.
+- Place 1/2 of one of the squeezed lemons into the saucepan.

 - Add 1/4 cup of sugar or stevia into the saucepan.

-- Add the 1/4 cup of mint leaves into the saucepan.
+- Put 1/4 cup of mint leaves into the saucepan.

-- Remove from heat, place lid on the saucepan and let steep for 30 minutes to 1 hour.
+- Cover the saucepan with a lid and let flavors blend for 30 minutes to 1 hour.

-- After the syrup has set, strain the liquid and discard the mint, ginger, and lemon piece.
+- Then strain the liquid and discard the mint, ginger, and lemon half.

 - Set mint ginger syrup aside.